SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ◊ Outline ◊

 - calls an async function, but then continues on rather than waiting
-- you can us async-let multiple times, and that work can run at the same time
+- you can us async-let multiple times, and that work can run simultaneously
 - when you need to use the return value, then you ``await``
 - show a couple async-let use cases... a depends on b depends on c, but also a depends on b & c & d together
-- behind the scenes, async-let is implicitly creating a Task
+- behind the scenes, async-let is implicitly creating a child Task

 Calling an asynchronous function with ``await`` runs only one piece of code at a time.